geg-tech/irlsculkshrieker/README.md

 |Subtotal: $27.03| | | | |
 | Aliexpress: $12.35 | JLCPCB: $8.12 | Adafruit: $21.19 | | |
 | Total: **$42.66** | | | | |

+## notes/extras

+* huge thanks to [@aaron huang](https://github.com/RunTheBot/Compasses-Were-Copied-From-Minecraft) and [@danieliscrazy](https://github.com/danieliscrazy/Jukebox) for their respective projects and inspiring me to make something from Minecraft
+* shout out to the people behind the (*actually good*) [Minecraft Wiki](https://minecraft.wiki/w/Sculk_Shrieker), which hosted the textures for the sculk shrieker for myself to use
+* the person behind [DroneBotWorkshop](https://dronebotworkshop.com/esp32-i2s/), which provided helpful reference for setting up the firmware
+* the people behind highway (as always :3)